Why Data Engineers Are Failing AI Interviews in 2026

 Federal anti-discrimination statutes don’t distinguish between delegating functions to an automated agent versus a live human one.
 The vendor-as-neutral-tool defense is dead.

 Entry-level positions represent just 2% of data engineering job postings.
 Two percent.
-Meanwhile, roles requiring 6+ years make up nearly 20% of openings.
+Roles requiring 6+ years make up nearly 20% of openings.
 The industry demands experienced engineers while systematically refusing to create them.

 Junior data engineer median salary dropped from $84,294 in 2023 to $82,097 in 2025.
 73% of entry-level applicants report AI screening blocked their applications.
 66% of enterprises are actively reducing entry-level hiring because AI can automate junior-level pipeline design and SQL optimization tasks.

-This is where I push back on the doom narrative.
-Data engineering isn't dying.
+Pushing back on the doom narrative: data engineering isn’t dying.
 The market is hitting $106 billion by 2026 with 35%+ year-over-year growth in job postings.
 The entry point is shifting, not disappearing.
-If you're junior, you need to clear a higher bar than candidates did two years ago.
-That sucks.
-It's also the reality, and pretending otherwise doesn't help you get hired.
+A junior DE has to clear a higher bar than candidates did two years ago.
+That is the reality, and pretending otherwise doesn’t help anyone get hired.

 The practical move: build a portfolio that bypasses AI screening entirely.
 A strong tech portfolio beats AI filters more often than polished language alone.
 GitHub repos with real pipeline code, open-source contributions, public data projects.
 These create inbound interest that skips the automated filter.
-60% of data science postings now expect AI capability, so build something that uses an LLM in a data pipeline and you're ahead of most applicants.
+60% of data science postings now expect AI capability; building something that uses an LLM in a data pipeline puts a candidate ahead of most applicants.

 The pattern: companies with transparent, published interview processes and multi-week cycles are signaling that humans still control the hiring gates.
 Slower processes are selecting for human judgment.
 Target them.

-As Karat's 2026 report put it: "Organizations that embrace human-led, AI-enabled interviews and continuously adapt their strategies are set to consistently hire strong engineers."
-The winners aren't replacing humans with AI.
-They're using AI to support human decisions, not make them.
+Karat’s 2026 report put it directly: “Organizations that embrace human-led, AI-enabled interviews and continuously adapt their strategies are set to consistently hire strong engineers.”
+The winners aren’t replacing humans with AI.
+They are using AI to support human decisions, not make them.

 • Build a public portfolio.
 A GitHub with pipeline code, a blog post about a data modeling decision, anything that creates inbound and bypasses the filter entirely.